Say (All I Need): Music video

 The official music video for "Say (All I Need)" was filmed in Paris, France and directed by Anthony Mandler.
-Filmed partially in black and white the video begins with the sound of church bells waking up Ryan Tedder.
+Filmed partially in black and white, the video begins with the sound of church bells waking up Ryan Tedder.
 He dons a jacket and grabs a small black journal and leaves the house.
 As he leaves the house he passes by Chris Cornell, who makes a cameo appearance.
-The music begins and we see Tedder walking and sometimes running throughout the city near such famous Paris landmarks as the Sacre Coeur, seemingly in search of something, while other members of the band are seen in different locations throughout the city.
+The music begins and we see Tedder walking and sometimes running throughout the city near such famous Paris landmarks as the Sacre Coeur, seemingly in search of something, while the other members of the band are seen in different locations throughout the city.
 Drew Brown is seen riding a Vespa scooter and Zach Filkins, Eddie Fisher, and Brent Kutzle have individual close-ups on a bridge and walking down some graffiti covered alleys.
 The band is also seen performing the song in an ex-meat abattoir in Paris, now artists apartments.
-As the music swells and begins to climax Tedder races through the city, enters a building and climbs a winding staircase to the top.
+As the music swells and begins to climax, Tedder races through the city, enters a building and climbs a winding staircase to the top.
 Reaching the top, he steps out onto a rooftop with a breathtaking view of the city at sunset.
 He then takes the small black journal from his pocket and writes, "just say," ending the music video.